 What this means is that contrary to the old adage, you can teach an old dog new tricks.

-Now western science affirm what the sages, seers, and saints having been saying all along: We can get it together.
-With Practice, we can kick the habit of being who we have been in deep and fundamental ways.
+Western science now affirms what the sages, seers, and saints having been saying all along: We can get it together.
+With Practice, we can kick the habit of being who we have been.
+We can change.
+We can grow.

 In my experience, Mindfulness Practice has been a means to kick start, and maintain, some dramatic changes in the way I am in the world.
 With Practice I have brought an awareness to what had previously operated subconsciously, and, by doing so, I've been able to "rewire" my responses to conform more closely to my aspirations to be kind and compassionate.